zubintimroy/SIRS/README.md

 ## Activate Virtual Environment and Running the Script
 - ``` .\env\Scripts\activate ```
 - ``` python main.py Mode Size of Lattice p1 p2 p3 fraction of immune ```

+## Outputs
+Example .txt files and visualisation scripts include:

+- ``` No immunity heatmap plot of average infected fraction and variance of infected sites versus p1 and p3 for p2 = 0.5```
+- ``` Plot of variance of infected sites versus p1 for p2 = p3 = 0.5 with error bars```
+- ``` With immunity average infected fraction of sites as a function of the immune fraction with error bars```